datafaust/docker_mysql_icarus/README.md

 # docker_mysql_icarus

 Project Icarus was built to track flight data from the OpenSky Network.
 Data is urrently logged every minute to track trajectories.
 A second python cron container is nested in this repo.
 Future build will be set via docker compose for a simpler setup.
-Future ClickHouse integration coming . . .
+Future ClickHouse integration coming.

+General process information:

 1. make sure you installed docker on your ubuntu machine
 2. clone the repo